 - learning to use all barrier devices correctly to prevent ripping or tearing during intercourse

 - resisting engaging in sexual contact when either partner has an open cut or wound in their genitals

 - being tested for STIs and asking sexual partners to be tested too

 - practicing sexual monogamy

-- using extra precautions if you’re HIV-positive (your chance of contracting the hepatitis C virus is much higher if you have HIV)
+- using extra precautions if you’re HIV-positive, as your chance of contracting HCV is much higher if you have HIV

-You should visit your doctor regularly to have an STI screening if you’re sexually active and not in a monogamous relationship.
+You should visit your doctor regularly to have an STI screening if you’re sexually active.
 Some viruses and infections, including hepatitis C, may not cause symptoms for several weeks after exposure.
 In the time it takes for the virus to be symptomatic, you may spread it to a sexual partner without knowing it.

 About 3.2 million people in the United States have HCV.
 A large number of them don’t know they have it, because they don’t experience symptoms.
 During this time, they can pass the virus on to their partners.
 And although sexual contact isn’t the most common way a person gets hepatitis C, it can happen.